-Important When you restrict a user's level to Browsing or Typing, Protect

-Stack doesn't appear on the File menu.
+Important When you restrict a user's level to Browsing or Typing, Protect Stack doesn't appear on the File menu.
 (See far left, Figure 6-8.)

-To get a full File menu no matter what the user level is set to down the Command key before you drag through the File menu.
+To get a full File menu no matter what the user level is set to (either in Protect Stack or on the User Preference card), hold down the Command key before you drag through the File menu.